 Golden View Open Bar: Slightly more upscale but the view and service can’t be beat.
 Book ahead and ask for a balcony table for an incredible view of the Ponte Vecchio.

-La Posta: Hands down the best bruschetta, penne pomodoro, ravioli rose we had in Florence (we ate here six times!)
+La Posta: Hands down the best bruschetta, penne pomodoro, ravioli rose we had in Florence (we eat almost every meal here, on every single trip).
+This family-owned restaurant always delivers heartwarming service and outrageously good food.

 La Petite: Sister restaurant of La Posta, try their twist on the classic carbonara but with duck instead of bacon!